0xChri2/0xchri2/README.md

 ### Hi there 👋
+                                                           <h1>Hey👋 I am Chris (ImChri2)</h1>

+                                          I am doing a lot of Different IT stuff and also some programming.

 <!--
 **ImChri2/imchri2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.